alexdlaird/pyngrok-docker/README.md

 ### Command Line Usage

-`pyngrok` package puts the default `ngrok` binary on your path in the container.
-So all features of `ngrok` are also available on the command line.
+`pyngrok` package puts the default `ngrok` binary on your path in the container, so all features of `ngrok` are also available on the command line.

 ```sh